LinuxBeaver/LinuxBeaver/README.md

 ## Linux
-Filters go in `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.
+Filter binaries go in `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.
 Linux Binaries are available  on each release page.

 ## FLATPAK Linux
-  Filters goes in `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.
+  Filter binaries goes in `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.

   The five most recommended filters are in this particular order